jfcaetano/ScavML/README.md

 # ScavML
-Online Repository for the article: "Assessing the Radical Scavenging Potential in Silico: a Machine Learning and Quantum Mechanics Combined Approach"
+Online Repository for the article: "Assessing the Radical Scavenging Potential _in Silico_: a Machine Learning and Quantum Mechanics Combined Approach"